little-apps/LittleJWTDocs/validating.md

 }
 ```

-Or, you can use the ``validateToken`` to do the parsing and validating:
+Or, you can use the ``validateToken`` method to do the parsing and validating:

 ```php
 use LittleApps\LittleJWT\Facades\LittleJWT;